1. To whom you will deal with

 The service fee of the brokers or agents for assisting you to find your condo and until your contract ends is not your problem anymore to pay, the condo-owners are the ones who will pay this fee.
 However, if you end up with some foreign agents here, you have to clarify if there is a fee at the beginning before you transact with them.

 The most requested document is your passport is enough but in some cases, they will ask for additional IDs.
-If you have Filipino companions, they may ask for a government ID or company ID.
-Also, they will request your complete permanent or foreign address, as it will be included in the contract to make sure of your identification.
+If you have Filipino companions, they may ask for a government ID or a company ID.
+Also, they will request your complete permanent or foreign address, as it will be included in the contract agreement.

-Remember that the reservation is your advance payment as well and that billing starts on your first day of move-in.
+Remember that the reservation is your advance payment as well and the billing starts on your first day of move-in.
 But in some cases, it will start on the day you have agreed with the owner even if you have not moved in yet.
 As you know, owners do not want to have their units vacant for a long time.
-Also, be informed that the reservation is non-refundable and most probably non-transferable.
+Also, be informed that the reservation is non-refundable.